microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_skypeforbusinesspeertopeeractivityminutecounts.md

 # SkypeForBusinessPeerToPeerActivityMinuteCounts function

-Get the usage trends and to see the number of minutes that are used by users doing peer-to-peer activities using audio and video.
-It will show you the total number of minutes of audio and video that is used in peer-to-peer sessions.
+Get usage trends on the length in minutes and type of peer-to-peer sessions held in your organization.
+Types of sessions include audio and video.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business peer-to-peer activity](https://support.office.com/client/Skype-for-Business-Online-peertopeer-activity-d3b2d569-4ee9-44b8-92bf-d518142f0713).